 Probability of false breakout = 16%

-The direction of the breakout should not be anticipated, as it is carries far less risk to wait for the break to happen for confirmation.
+You should not anticipate the direction of the breakout.
+It is far less risky to wait for the break to happen for confirmation.
 Long the breakout, and short the breakdown.

 Further technical analysis should be conducted to the breakout by watching for gaps, volume, and accelerated price movements for confirmation.
-The price can sometimes return to the point of the apex on a reaction move, only before continuing in the direction of the initial breakout.
+Price can sometimes return to the point of the apex on a reaction move as a retest.
 This return can in price can offer a second chance to trade with a better risk/reward ratio.